koreader/koreader/doc/Porting.md

 flipped in the same way as 4BPP inverted framebuffer does.

-If your device's framebuffer does not fit into any of the categories above, then you need to add a new transformation function in `einkfb.c`.
+If your device's framebuffer does not fit into any of the categories above, then you need to add a new transformation function in `framebuffer_einkfb.lua`.

-The `einkfb.c` module works in following ways for non 4BPP framebuffers;
+The `framebuffer_einkfb.lua` module works in following ways for non 4BPP framebuffers;
   * a shadow buffer is created and structured as 4BPP inverted framebuffer.
   * all updates on screen bitmap are temporally written into the shadow buffer.
   * each time we want to reflect the updated bitmap on screen, we translate